rwxrob/zet/20210921132830/README.md

 on your own, or socialize in any circle of people of your choosing, or travel the world without fear of getting back in time for whatever bullshit semester schedule imposed on you, well, then you can *still* go to college.

 If it were me, I'd quit my job after making all the ridiculous money and use it to live abroad in a foreign country that welcomes ex-pats to live there and go to college for free.
-I'd use my money to pay cost of living, learn the language in the best way possible (immersion) and enjoy pursuing a 'bull-shit' major like philosophy or psychology or world history or Russian or French literature that would *never* get me a job.
+I'd use my money to pay cost of living, learn the language in the best way possible (immersion), maybe even teach English as a second language to make side-money, and enjoy pursuing a 'bull-shit' major like philosophy or psychology or world history or Russian or French literature that would *never* get me a job.
 Now that's a college experience I would really enjoy, not one that would dessimate my future with unforgivable debt, forever.

 Related: